eclipse-che/che-docs/src/main/_docs/setup/che-setup-intro.md

 | Type   | Description
 | --- | ---
 | IDE Extension   | Modify the look-and-feel, panels, editors, wizards, menus, toolbars, and pop-up boxes of the client.
 IDE extensions are authored in Java and transpiled into a JavaScript Web application that is hosted on the Che server as a WAR file.
-| Che Server Extension\n(aka, Worskspace Master)   | Add or modify the core APIs that run within the Che server for managing workspaces, environments and machines.
+| Che Server Extension  (aka, Worskspace Master)   | Add or modify the core APIs that run within the Che server for managing workspaces, environments and machines.
 Workspace extensions are authored in Java and packaged as JAR files.
-| Workspace Extension\n(aka, Workspace Agent)   | Create or modify project-specific extensions that run within a workspace machine and have local access to project files.
+| Workspace Extension  (aka, Workspace Agent)   | Create or modify project-specific extensions that run within a workspace machine and have local access to project files.
 Define machine behaviors, code templates, command instructions, scaffolding commands, and intellisense.
 The Che Java extension is authored as a workspace agent extension, deployed into the machine, and runs JDT core services from Eclipse to do local intellisense operations against the remote workspace.

 Each extension type is packaged separately because they are deployed differently into the assembly.
 IDE extensions are transpiled using GWT to generate a cross-browser JavaScript.
 This application is packaged as a WAR file and hosted on the Che server.